jasonscalia/jasonscalia.com/content/page/about.md

 ## About Me

 Howdy, I'm Jason!
-I'm a former New Jerseyan now living in Austin, Texas with my wife and 2 dogs.
-I started this site to start sharing information again after a many year pause from my previous Wordpress-based site.
+I'm a former New Jerseyan now living in Austin, Texas with my wife and 3 dogs.
+I started this site to begin sharing information again after a many year pause from my previous Wordpress-based site.

 It's been a joy comparatively building this out in Markdown with Hugo.